 Beit El - the site where Abraham built an altar to G-d and called upon the Name of the L-rd

-Beit El - the site where Jacob dreamt of angels ascending and descending a ladder which reached the heavens
+Beit El - the site of Jacob's dream, angels ascending and descending a ladder which reached the heavens

 Beit El - the place where G-d told Jacob that the nations of the world would be blessed through his family

 Beit El - where the L-rd promised to give the Holy Land of Israel as an inheritance to Abraham, Jacob and their offspring

 Beit El - the place where generations of Jews came to pray, as Jacob proclaimed, "This is a house of the L-rd, the gate to the heavens"

 Beit El - where Judah Maccabee built his army

 Due to the wide spectrum of archeological and historical discoveries in Beit El, a tour can be suited to a variety of audiences.
 The Biblical story, the archeological finds, the ancient agricultural terraces, the Hasmonian burial caves, the ancient Olive Press Cave, and the spectacular view, together with excellent walking paths, provide a multidisciplinary approach to learning about the life in these parts during the time of our forefathers and the basic existence and survival of the Jewish nation in the Land of Israel throughout the generations.

 At the summit of Jacob's Peak, there is an observation point with a spectacular view atop the water tower of the town.
 From the lookout tower, one can see virtually the whole Promised Land.
 The observation point overlooks the coastal plain in the west, Judea and Samaria, the hills of Jerusalem to the south, and the Hermon Mountain in the north.
 In the center of the floor of the tower is a unique mosaic map of the Promised Land of Israel, and the Biblical verses in which the Land is promised to our forefathers Abraham and Jacob.